A Level English Literature

-This subject will encourage you to look more closely at different texts and to make connections between them.
-You will be introduced to some of the interesting contextual factors that shaped the writing and the different readings of texts.
+You will develop the ability to analyse different texts and make connections between them.
+You will also be introduced to the contextual factors that shape the writing and reading of a text.

-In year one you will study Jane Eyre by Charlotte Bronte, A Streetcar Named Desire by Tennessee Williams and the poetry of Edward Thomas and Alun Lewis.
-In year two you will study The Merchant’s Prologue and Tale by Chaucer and King Lear by Shakespeare.
+You will study a wide range of texts including Jane Eyre by Charlotte Bronte, A Streetcar Named Desire by Tennessee Williams, the poetry of Edward Thomas and Alun Lewis, Shakespeare’s King Lear and Alice Walker’s The Color Purple.

 Assessment will include timed assignments, presentations and a mock exam at Christmas.